talkingkotlin/website/_posts/2017-02-14-spring-boot-with-sebastian-delueze.md

 guest: Sebastian Deleuze
 published: 2017-02-14
 recorded: 2017-01-05
-trackid: ENTER
+trackid:
-length: "34:19"
+length: "34:17"
 length_rounded: "34 mins"
 tags: [Sebastian Deleuze, Spring Boot, Reactive Programming, Project Reactor]
 image: sebastian-deleuze.jpeg
-description: "We chat to Sebastian about the work his work with Spring Boot, where Kotlin fits in, what features it brings for Spring Boot developers as well as other things he's working on."
+description: "We chat to Sebastian about his work with Spring Boot, where Kotlin fits in, what features it brings for Spring Boot developers as well as other things he's working on."
 bio: "Sebastian Deleuze is a Spring Framework committer, Project Reactor committer, organiser of Mix-IT conference and speaker"
 notes:
     - text: Sebastian Deleuze on Twitter